-The following table presents fees for services rendered by Ernst & Young LLP, our independent registered public accounting firm, for 2016 and 2015 in the following categories:
+The following table presents fees for services rendered by Ernst & Young LLP, our independent registered public accounting firm, for 2017 and 2016 in the following categories:

-Years ended December 31,
+Years ended Years ended December 31,

-2016 2015
+2017 2016

-Audit Fees (1) \$ 375,022 \$ 201,454
+Audit Fees (1) \$ 319,636 \$ 375,022

-Audit-Related Fees (2)
+Audit-Related Fees (2) 11,000

-Tax Fees (3) 69,130 42,000
+Tax Fees (3) 65,962 69,130

 All Other Fees (4) 1,995

-\$ 446,147 \$ 243,454
+\$ 396,598 \$ 446,147

-- (1) Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements and review of our registration statement on Form S-1, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees billed for professional services by Ernst & Young LLP for assurance and related services related to the audit of the financial statements.
-We did not engage Ernst & Young LLP to perform audit-related services. - (3) Tax fees consist of fees for professional services performed by Ernst & Young LLP with respect to tax compliance, tax advice and tax planning. - (4) Includes amounts billed for annual subscriptions to Ernst &Young's online resource library.
+- (1) Audit fees consist of fees billed for professional services by Ernst & Young LLP for audit and quarterly review of our financial statements and review of our registration statement on Form S-1, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees billed for professional services by Ernst & Young LLP for assurance and related services related to the audit of the financial statements. - (3) Tax fees consist of fees for professional services performed by Ernst & Young LLP with respect to tax compliance, tax advice and tax planning. - (4) Includes amounts billed for annual subscriptions to Ernst & Young's online resource library.